Getty Images/iStockphoto

 "The legal industry, legal tech in general, has been a pioneer in the earlier forms of AI as well," Radko said. "[They] have been using machine learning for a long time."

-Radko said he sees OpenText customers in all verticals using generative AI at first for better search and summary than current tools can provide, as the technology gets better and better at recognizing and cataloging unstructured data -- and the IDOL framework, acquired from Micro Focus last year, will help onramp content.
+Radko said he sees OpenText customers in all verticals at first using generative AI for better search and summary than current tools can provide, as the technology gets better and better at recognizing and cataloging unstructured data -- and the IDOL framework, acquired from Micro Focus last year, will help on-ramp content.
 Future uses such as business activity monitoring -- coupled with analytics -- could predict customer actions better and earlier than current tools, and help users improve customer retention.

-In unrelated OpenText news, the acquisition-aggressive company has found itself flush with cash after divesting itself of the application modernization and connectivity software it had acquired from Micro Focus.
+In unrelated OpenText news, the acquisition-aggressive company has found itself flush with cash after divesting itself of the application modernization and connectivity software it acquired from Micro Focus.
 OpenText closed the sale to Rocket Software for $2.275 billion, recouping just a little less than a third of the original $6 billion cost of the Micro Focus acquisition, completed in January 2023, which included hundreds of different enterprise IT tools.

 Don Fluckinger is a senior news writer for TechTarget Editorial.
 He covers customer experience, digital experience management and end-user computing.
 Got a tip?
 Email him.